sider/sider-docs/docs/tools/markdown/remark-lint.md

   - ["remark-lint-list-item-indent", false]
 ```

-Note that remark-lint rules are implemented as a remark plugin.
+Note that all the remark-lint presets and rules are implemented as a [remark](https://remark.js.org) plugin.
-If you want to configure presets or rules for remark-lint, you need to specify them to `plugins` as the example above.
+If you want to configure some presets or rules for remark-lint, you need to specify them to `plugins` as the example above.